oliviahelens/personal_website/README.md

 Edit `src/pages/index.astro`.

-## Writing

-Posts are pulled from `https://oliviahelens.substack.com/feed` at build time (`src/lib/substack.ts`).
-To refresh after a new Substack post, push any commit to `main` (or hit "Run workflow" on the deploy action) — that re-runs the build and re-fetches the feed.

 ## Deployment

 Pushes to `main` trigger `.github/workflows/deploy.yml`, which builds the site and publishes it to GitHub Pages.
 The custom domain is set by `public/CNAME`.

-To enable: in repo **Settings → Pages**, set source to **GitHub Actions**, and add `oliviahelens.com` as the custom domain.